californiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What Are California Family Court Records?

 California Family Court records are the official written documentation of the processes and events involved in the trials and hearings of domestic relations cases handled by California Family Courts.
-These documents include case files and dockets as well as final judgements and orders.
-Examples of Family Court records include divorce decrees, child custody orders, and adoption records.
+These documents include case files, dockets, final judgments, and orders.
+Some examples of family court records in California include divorce decrees, child custody orders, and adoption records.
 Interested persons may find California Family Court Records in the judicial district where the case was filed.

-In California, a Family Court is a division of the Superior Court.
-It handles civil cases relating to Family Law matters and involving families and children.
+In California, a family court is a division of the Superior Court.
+It handles civil cases relating to family law matters involving families and children.
 Its jurisdiction includes domestic relations cases involving:

 • Divorce, separation, and nullity